dakingffo/MPSC_queue/README.md

 ## DISADVANTAGES:
 1. Slightly higher memory usage due to the next_chunk_ pointer in each node.
-2. Can't free memory while the program is running, because all nodes have been disrupted and combined freely.
+2. Can't free memory if any instance is alive, because all nodes have been disrupted and combined freely.
-4. Should ensure all producers and consumer threads have ended before main function ends, otherwise will be an UB.
 3. ThreadLocalCapacity is fixed at compile time.

 ## FEATURES:
 1. Multiple producers, single consumer.
 2. All MPSC_queue instances share a global pool, but the consumer of each MPSC_queue could be different.
+The global pool will be freed by the last instance.
 3. Customizable ThreadLocalCapacity and Alignment.

 ## Usage